yousfiabderrahmane/diceGame1/README.md

 - You can shuffle the dices by clicking on the button at the bottom right of the page.

-## upcoming features :
+## Upcoming Features :

-- Responsive .
+- Responsive.